5 Reasons Why You Need to Exercise Immediately

 - 75 minutes to 150 minutes of vigorous aerobic activity

-- Or a combination of both activity that is spread out through the week
+- Or a combination of both activities that are spread out through the week

 - Strength training should occur a minimum of 2 days a week